 ERCOT During Testing

- Participate in scheduled testing conference calls with the Flight Administrator and MPs.
+ Participate in scheduled testing conference calls with the MPs.

  Adhere to the established test schedule.

-ERCOT testing team representative will contact the Flight Administrator in the event they are unable to send transactions in accordance with the corresponding Test Script.
+ERCOT testing team representative will contact the affected MPs in the event they are unable to send transactions in accordance with the corresponding Test Script.

  Notify the MPs via email when you send and receive transactions.

-ERCOT testing team representative will contact the Flight Administrator in the event they did not receive transactions in accordance with the corresponding Test Script.
+ERCOT testing team representative will contact the affected MPs in the event they did not receive transactions in accordance with the corresponding Test Script.

  Update status on the testing checklist.